hoschi-it/product-landing-page_challenge/README.md

 # Responsive Web Design Projects - Build a Product Landing Page

+This challenge came from [freeCodeCamp][fcc], which is awesome for hands-on learning of topics related to software development.

 ## Challenge

 Objective: Build a [CodePen.io][codepen] app that is functionally similar to